Each week Joshua Bousel drops by with a recipe for you to grill over the weekend. Fire it up, Joshua!

 - 8-12 Taco size corn tortillas

-Mix all of the ingredients for the marinade together in a small bowl.
-Place the chicken thighs in a large Ziploc bag and pour in the marinade.
-Seal the bag, removing as much air as possible, and place in the refridgerator to marinate for 2 hours to overnight.
+Mix all ingredients for marinade together in a small bowl.
+Place chicken thighs in a large Ziploc bag and pour in marinade.
+Seal the bag, removing as much air as possible, and place in the refrigerator to marinate for 2 hours to overnight.

 Remove chicken from the refrigerator while lighting the fire.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals out evenly over the charcoal grate.
 Grill chicken until fully cooked and browned on both sides, about 4-5 minutes per side.
 Remove from grill and allow to rest for 5 minutes.
 Cut chicken into thin strips.